- Whether you will be riding English or western, and if you are competing and what specific discipline you will be competing in.

 Many horses are trained as youngsters in a snaffle, and are ridden in snaffles for their whole lives.
 If you are pleasure riding in a western saddle, there's nothing wrong with riding in a snaffle bit, even if you neck rein.

-Often riders will resort to a curb bit, or long shanked mechanical hackamore because they don't have enough 'whoa', in a milder bit.
+Often riders will resort to a curb bit, or a long shanked mechanical hackamore because they don't have enough 'whoa', in a milder bit.
 If you are having trouble stopping, you would be better off going back to schooling and reinforcing the basics.
 If a horse is hard mouthed it's because the rider has been riding with inconsiderate hands.

 There is nothing wrong with riding in with a curb bit, provided you understand how it works and how to use it.
 If you are showing western, you'll probably need to ride with some sort of western curb bit.
 Just remember that when you pull on the reins with a curb bit, your rein aid is amplified because of the leverage action.
 You will need to learn to ride with very light, considerate hands.

 One thing that is sometimes overlooked is the shape of the horse's mouth and dental condition.
 If you find your horse is having difficulty holding the bit, is lolling his tongue, tossing his head, or stiffening his jaw and poll, it may be because the bit is uncomfortable in its mouth.
 Some horses have shallow palates, thick tongues or other conformation that makes it difficult to carry some bits.
 Overgrown teeth and wolf teeth may interfere with the way the bit sits in the horse's mouth.
 A vet or equine dentist can help with dentition problems.
-And it might take some trial and error to find a bit that is comfortable for your horse to carry.
+And, it might take some trial and error to find a bit that is comfortable for your horse to carry.
 Consider a bitless bridle for hard fit horses.

-This does not mean you can not make a transition from one type of bit to the other.
+This does not mean you cannot make a transition from one type of bit to the other.
 Horses that are ridden in a curb bit because they have learned to ignore a milder bit can be re-schooled.
-And if for some reason you want to ride in a curb bit, you can school your horse to understand your aids with your considerate hands.
+And if, for some reason, you want to ride in a curb bit, you can school your horse to understand your aids with your considerate hands.